TARGAZ/Taquin_Game/README.md

 # Taquin_Game
-This project his about making a Taquin game in c in 1 weak for a school project
+This project his about making a Taquin game in C in 1 weak for a school project